Cenote

 While not as bright as the Barbie Line, the Bat Cave dive is a favorite among divers, thanks to its incredible formations and mysterious, atmospheric feel.

-When Was Dos Ojos Discovered?
+When Was Dos Ojos Cenote Discovered?

 First explored by cave divers in the 1980s